 Every time someone clicks your unique referral link, a one-month tracking window starts.

+Better yet, attribution works across devices.
 Mobile click, desktop checkout?
-No problem.
-You still get credited.
+No problem, you still get credited.

 Rakuten’s dashboard updates in near-real-time, which I appreciate after dealing with programs where conversions vanish faster than my motivation on Monday mornings.